 I’ve read somewhere that during a pandemic, one must document his/her daily life.
 Even the most mundane day should be immortalized.
 With all those grand narratives of how Isaac Newton powered through the Black Plague, discovering some of the most important scientific discoveries known to man, we are made to believe that we have to be productive amidst this pandemic.

 Today is day 29 since the lockdown was imposed over Metro Manila, and subsequently over the island of Luzon.
-It is also my 35th birthday.
+I am also 35.

 Panic buying before the Enhanced Community Quarantine.
 Photo taken at S&R on March 16.